Frequently Asked Questions

 This format allows coaches to focus on player development and building a collaborative multi-level approach to improving player skills throughout their youth career.
 This includes more transparency for parents on team creation.

 Reduced administrative requirements for volunteers, allowing board members to focus their time and energy on the things that matter.
-For example, a priority leading into the 2022 year is working with the town on Claremont and Rose Bowl field improvements, coordinating with area partners on scheduling clinics, and building on the existing culture that puts kids first.

 How does this change impact age classification for travel teams?